schassande/referee-course-test/README.md

 ## Bug to fix

-* orthographe de drop-off : drop off, dropoff ou drop-off ?
-Plusieurs orthographes constatées.
+* spelling stuff in fr version drop-off : drop off, dropoff ou drop-off ? several and differents ...

 ## TODO List

 Here is the list of next developpements:

-* quand on clique sur le drapeau français, tout ne bascule pas en français (questions without answers, close the exam, etc. en bas de la page)
+* Document how to control the session as teacher
+* Translations import :

+  1) Change the import format of translations to .csv file, => separate from test import
+  2) report of import / status of the translations per course

+* global switch of the language over the web site
-* S26, R23, T30 à eclaircir
+* Improve the session report per learner S26, R23, T30
-* Tester avec plusieurs series
+* Test the application with several series
-* Systeme de log
+* Introduction log system
-* Import de traduction en properties + rapport d'importation
-* Import de formation
-* Envoi d'un email de confirmations d'inscription
-* Envoie d'un certificat par email de réussite par email
+* Sent an email to confirm the subscription
+* Sent a certificat when a learner passes an exam